 We are using these questionnaires as they have been demonstrated to be reliable and valid tools.
 Using the COPSOQ II will allow us to look at your job stress and psychosocial health and compare it to a global dataset.
 Using the AQoL-8D will allow us to compare your quality of life against Australian norms.

 The Copenhagen Psychosocial Questionnaire is an instrument that has been used globally to measure work stress in many occupations.
-You can read more about it here and here.
-Here is a copy of the questions asked..
+You can read more about it here.

 The AQoL-8D is a health-related quality of life instrument developed by researchers at the Centre for Health Economics at Monash University.
 You can read more about it here.

-In the first version we are collecting all the baseline data, which includes a lot of demographic information.
+In the first survey we collect all the baseline data, which includes a lot of demographic information.
 We've used gold standard questionnaires to assess psychosocial health, wellbeing and quality of life and they are comprehensive questionnaires.
 We are using all this information to create as big a picture as we can and so we can compare your results to global results.